josh900/pdfjs-deck/prompt/prompt.md

 @@@␜-Task:

+Ok, additionally, there is a very thin blank line around the avatar edges.

+I think maybe because of multiple things stacked. can you get rid of it?

 ok, and how might i make the avatar speak something at a certain point.
 Like I want it to say, hello there, ask me anything, but I need to trigger it through the iframe